-Find out the real costs of a workplace injury
+Find out the actual costs of a workplace injury

 There are resources to help you.

-We hope you see the value of a safety program and make a commitment to put safety above anything else.
+We hope you see a safety program’s value and commit to putting safety above anything else.
 Here are several free resources and tips to help you stay on track:

 - Develop a “safety-first” program to encourage employees to report hazards.